laempy/pyoints/README.md

 # Contact

-In case of questions, suggestions for improvement or software issues.
-Please use the issue board or contact Sebastian Lamprecht, lamprecht@uni-trier.de.
+In case of questions, suggestions for improvement or software issues please use the issue board or contact Sebastian Lamprecht, lamprecht@uni-trier.de.
 Contribution to the software is always welcome.